cs100/template-labx-valgrind/README.md

 ==14904==  Uninitialised value was created by a stack allocation ==14904==    at 0x10888A: main (uninitialized.cpp:4)
 ```
 I've truncated the errors from the STL for brevity.
 You shouldn't need to dig into those in most errors.
 If you do, grab a cup of tea, clear your schedule for the week and get busy.
-No we can see that the new flag added some additional information:
+Now we can see that the new flag added some additional information:
 ```
 ==14904==  Uninitialised value was created by a stack allocation ==14904==    at 0x10888A: main (uninitialized.cpp:4)